-Graduates in Lynchburg College’s Class of 2018 celebrated Commencement Saturday with a nod to the past and a look forward to their future.
+Graduates in University of Lynchburg’s Class of 2018 celebrated Commencement Saturday with a nod to the past and a look forward to their future.

 More than 730 graduates participated — about 420 undergraduates and 310 doctoral and master’s degree students.
 Before they received their diplomas, Alumni Association Board Chair David Rosser ’90 talked about the alumni in whose footsteps the graduates would walk.

 “University of Lynchburg alums have gone on to be lawyers, doctors, and leaders of multi-million-dollar companies,” he said.
 “Others have become nurses, policemen, and teachers.
 LC alumni have served our country in the military, the FBI, CIA, and many other federal agencies. … University of Lynchburg graduates make a difference, and you are now part of that group.”

 He invited the graduates to connect with other alumni for friendship and career networking.
 “You are not alone in this next chapter of life,” Rosser said.

 Commencement speaker Setsuko Nakamura Thurlow ’55 remarked on the mixed emotions new graduates might experience.
 “Your hearts must be filled with an overwhelming sense of joy and pride for your accomplishment, … and yet you must feel a sense of uncertainty as well as you begin a new chapter of your life’s journey with yourself as your own guide,” she said.